cdapio/cdap/README.md

 performance, scalability, security, metrics and log collection, service discovery and a web-based management dashboard.

-CDAP provides abstractions over Hadoop that do not require understanding the implementation or the complexity of Apache Hadoop&trade;, HBase or Zookeeper.
-It provides independence of Hadoop versions, and runs on any distribution of Hadoop.
+CDAP provides data virtualization and application containerization for you data and application needs.
+With CDAP you do not require understanding the implementation or the complexity of Apache Hadoop&trade;, HBase or Zookeeper.
+It provides independence of Hadoop versions and runs on any distribution of Hadoop.
 CDAP's container model allows for the integration of different processing paradigms with these features.
 It provides a common environment, the abstraction of a unified API, the lifecycle management and a programming model for data applications and their data.
 You can package, deploy and manage applications as a single unit.

 You can run applications ranging from simple MapReduce Jobs through complete ETL (extract, transform, and load) pipelines all the way up to complex, enterprise-scale data-intensive applications.